Mark Your Territory With Citrus

 Mystery Leaks

 Does your car leak fluid from some mysterious place you cannot determine?
 Take a large sheet of butcher paper or a flattened cardboard box.
 Place it under the car.
-Use a black marker to mark on the paper where each tire and the front bumper are located.
+Use a black marker to mark on the paper where the tires and the front bumper are located.
 Leave it there until the leaks occur again.
 Now, when you take your car to the mechanic, you can replace the paper using the notes as a guide, and he will know where to look for the leak.—Amy O., Utah

 Quick Flame